Reblexis/german-teacher/readme.md

 - declension: des Autos
 - meaning: ein Fahrzeug mit vier Rädern

-By verbs we characterize (for example - to be):
+By verbs, we characterize (for example - to be):
 - english name: to be
 - name: sein
 - present tense: bin, bist, ist, sind, seid, sind